 She has performed internationally in Abu Dhabi, Russia, Germany, Italy and Switzerland.
 Favorite roles include: Katharine Hepburn in Tea at Five, Desiree Armfelt in A Little Night Music, Gertrude in Hamlet, Marty in Circle Mirror Transformation and Ben Affleck in Matt & Ben.

-She is the Director for the Intermediate Musical Theatre Production at Interlochen Center for the Arts Summer Camp and recently assistant directed the opera Il Viaggio e Reims in Kiel and Lubeck, Germany as well as Verona, Italy.
+She is the Director for the Intermediate Musical Theatre Production at Interlochen Center for the Arts Summer Camp and recently assistant directed the opera Il Viaggio a Reims in Kiel and Lubeck, Germany as well as Verona, Italy.

 Peggy is a founding ensemble member of LET and has appeared as Veronica in God of Carnage and Masha in Vanya & Sonia & Masha & Spike and directed the benefit reading of Love, Loss, and What I Wore.

 Upcoming at LET: Constellations,Tea at 5.

 Founding Artistic & Executive Director